matt-gretton-dann/advent-of-code/README.md

 ### Directory Layout

 Each year of puzzles is in a self-contained directory `YEAR`.

 Within the directory there are the following files:

 * `puzzle-DAY-NUMBER.cc`.
-The source for puzzle NUMBER on day DAY in the year.
+The source for puzzle NUMBER on DAY in the year.
 * `driver-DAY-NUMBER.sh`.
 If present this is used as the driver to run that puzzle.
 * `puzzle-DAY-NUMBER.CMakeLists.txt`.
 If present this is included by `CMakeLists.txt`.
 The variable `${puzzle_name}`
   contains the name of the puzzle target.
 Some puzzles use this to depend on OpenSSL.

 ### Command Line Interface

 The executable command line interface should just take the input in on standard-input and print its result on standard-output.

 If this is not possible the script `driver-DAY-NUMBER.sh` within the year directory should be provided.
 It should take two arguments - the executable to run and the input file to use.